-Program benefits/serves the ENTIRE Community and adds to their quality of life City provides program and program is currently being Recommended by national professional offered by another governmental, non-profit or civic organization to meet published standards or as a agency
+Program benefits/serves the ENTIRE Community and adds to their quality of life City provides program and program is currently being Recommended by national professional offered by another governmental, non-profit or civic agency

 LIBRARY The library receives a reduced rate for public internet access through the e-rate program.
 Broadband access was installed with grant dollars in partnership with the Utah Education Network.
 As a part of the OCLC Cooperative the library shares cataloging records with other libraries, thus expediting the process of preparing item descriptions for the library catalog.